-We understand that volunteering for the first time might be a daunting prospect, and that you may have a lot of questions that you’d like answered before you get stuck in.
+We understand that volunteering might be a daunting prospect, and that you may have a lot of questions that you’d like answered before you get stuck in.
 We’ve put together this list of things that you might find useful to know, so have a read through.
 Can't find your answer?
 Click the box below

 What does volunteering mean?

 We define volunteering as an unpaid activity that involves doing something that aims to benefit the environment, the local community or someone (individuals or groups) through a charity or third sector organisation

 Who can volunteer?